 The carvings do have a slight resemblance to the temples of Khajuraho too.
 Apparently, both the temples were built in the same timespan.
 Another astounding feature is the carving of 12 Durgas known as ‘Dwadarsh Durga’ and the 12 Suns called ‘Dwardarsh Aditya’.

-On my visit to Chand Baori in Rajasthan and Khajuraho Temples in Madhya Pradesh, I had encountered the idols of Lord Surya (Sun) wearing a pair of sharp pointed shoes.
-The same feature could be observed in Modhera temple.
+On my visit to Chand Baori in Rajasthan and Khajuraho Temples in Madhya Pradesh, I had encountered the idols of Lord Surya (Sun) wearing a pair of sharp-pointed shoes.
+The same feature could be observed in the Modhera Temple.
 Among all the Gods in Hindu Religion, only Lord Surya can be seen wearing the shoes.

 Patan, its Patolas and the Step Well

 After Rajasthan’s Chand Baori, it is Rani ki Vav of Patan that took my breath away with its first glimpse.
-Carved walls, mysterious pillared bridges and the brilliantly implied engineering skills make Rani ki Vav the best of the Step wells in India.
+Carved walls, mysterious pillared bridges, and brilliantly implied engineering skills make Rani ki Vav the best of the Step wells in India.